Skip to content

 The Special Event

-The locations teams will operate from in commemoration of events 80 years ago include in the Netherlands at an Operation Manna / Chowhound Drop Zone .
+The locations of teams operating in commemoration of events 80 years ago, include a station in the Netherlands at an Operation Manna / Chowhound Drop Zone.

-Plus Canadian , Australian and Polish teams operating from their respective countries due to the international participation in operation Manna.
-62 nationalities were part of RAF Bomber Command in WW2 with Poland, Australia and Canada making massive contributions.
-Also teams in the USA representing operation Chowhound.
+62 nationalities were part of Bomber Command in WW2 with Poland, Australia and Canada making massive contributions.

-Your Children can join in from your Station if a radio amateur or from one of our locations if you can get along to them.
-Why not join in with your radio club and have a Children’s on air day to commemorate this important operation in WW2 while teaching some History and Science.
+Your children can participate from your station if you’re a radio amateur or from one of our locations if you can visit.
+Why not join in with your radio club and have a Children’s on-air day to commemorate this important operation in WW2 while teaching some History and Science.
 Check out our Children’s page.

 Time until the SES begins